Knee pain: how it happens and what you can do about it

 Knee pain after exercise: This is what they can indicate

-Movement pain is often behind knee pain.
+Knee pain is often caused by movement pain.
 This means that the knee pain occurs during or after a certain movement.
-When exactly the pain is felt and after what type of movement it occurs allows conclusions to be drawn about the cause.
+When exactly the pain is felt and after which type of movement it occurs allows conclusions to be drawn about the cause.

 Knee pain after getting up in the morning